foobaz/pngloss/README.md

 `pngloss [options] <file> [<file>...]`

-Quality ranges from 1 to 100.
-Quality 100 is lossless and does not modify the pixel data, although it may convert colorspace or strip PNG chunks.

 ### Options

 `-s`, `--strength`
-How much quality to sacrifice, from 0 to 100 (default 20)
+How much quality to sacrifice, from 0 to 100 (default 20).
+Strength 0 is lossless and does not modify the pixel data, although it may convert colorspace or strip PNG chunks.
+Minimal effect on compression speed.

 `-1`-`-9`, `--fast`, `--best`
-How much time to spend on compression (default 5)
+How much time to spend on compression (default 5).
+Higher levels result in smaller output files but have a minimal effect on image quality.

 `-v`, `--verbose`
-Verbose - print additional information about compression
+Verbose - print additional information about compression.

 `-q`, `--quiet`
-Quiet - don't print information about compression
+Quiet - don't print information about compression.

 `-f`, `--force`
-Force - overwrite existing output image
+Force - overwrite existing output image.

 `--no-force`
-Don't overwrite existing output image - overrides an earlier "force" argument
+Don't overwrite existing output image - overrides an earlier "force" argument.

 `--ext`
 Specify filename extension.
-Defaults to "-loss.png"
+Defaults to "-loss.png".

 `--skip-if-larger`
-Don't write compressed image if it's larger than the original
+Don't write compressed image if it's larger than the original.

 `-o`, `--output`
 Output filename.
-When this option is given only one input file is accepted
+When this option is given only one input file is accepted.

 `--strip`
-Remove unnecessary chunks (metadata) from input file when writing output
+Remove unnecessary chunks (metadata) from input file when writing output.

 `-V`, `--version`
-Print version number
+Print version number.

 `-h`, `--help`
-Display usage information
+Display usage information.